 In a large number of job interviews the subject of salary is brought up and it is tricky trying to formulate the right response.

-Answering the salary requirement question is easier and more straightforward for candidates with a career salary history than for a candidate who has not previously had a permanent job.
+Answering the salary expectations question is easier and more straightforward for candidates with a career salary history than for a candidate who has not previously had a permanent job.

 We look at each situation separately and show you how to answer the salary question during an interview.